ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 ## Ideas (higher effort):
+Global Spark Session
+- Do I need to make a class level spark session? for example, StringFirstName.py needs the first name data loaded for use.
+    - Maybe a singleton spark class, or a spark generator builder structure in the DataSet class?
+    - Or maybe the First Name data needs to be stored in memory or accessible in spark instance via table?
 Batching
 - Eventually if the data is of a certain size I will need to create data in batches.